On this page

 To clear up cloudy water:

 - Check and Clean the Filter: Ensure your pool filter is clean and functioning properly.
-Backwash sand or DE filters (Diatomaceous Earth filters), and clean or replace cartridge filters as needed.
+Backwash sand or DE filters, and clean or replace cartridge filters as needed.

 - Run the Pump Longer: Increase the filtration time to allow the filter to remove more particles.
 Running the pump continuously for 24-48 hours can help clear the water.